rishaband/alu-systemsverilog/README.md

 ## fpga resource utilization

-synthesized and run on an Intel/Altera FPGA (32-bit operands):
+synthesized and run on the Kria KV260 FPGA :

 | resource | used | available | utilization |
 |----------|------|-----------|-------------|